Find Training for Your Next Career!

 Commercial pilots differ from other pilots in the sense that they do not fly for airlines.
 They are instead responsible for different flights, such as charter flights, rescue operations, and conducting surveillance missions.

 As a commercial pilot, you may fly planes, helicopters, and other aircrafts.
 You will be familiar with using equipment like different radar and navigation systems, along with your aircraft’s specific controls.
-You will need to get your CPL (commercial pilot’s license), and to have received training from an accredited flight school program.
+You will need to get your CPL (commercial pilot’s license) and to have received training from an accredited flight school program.

 Find a commercial pilot program near you now.

-Diesel Mechanic
+Diesel Technology

 Find a diesel mechanic school now.